 How to make a residential code application

-Make sure your proposed development is in an area where the code applies by checking the development plan for the council area and, if you are applying for a new home, the maps of residential code areas for new dwellings.
+Make sure your proposed development is in an area where the code applies by checking the development plan for the council area.
+If you are applying for a new home, check the maps of residential code areas for new dwellings.

 Applying for common residential works and structures